What is 'Integral Technique?'

 Written with intermediate to advanced bassists in mind, this course is perfect for those who are looking for new approaches to left hand technique on the double bass.
 It's a complete system, covering the whole register of the double bass including thumb position.

-Detailed transcriptions are included so you will have everything you need to get the most from these lessons.
+Detailed transcriptions are included with 129 pages of sheet music, so you will have everything you need to practice at home.

 Optional subtitles in English are provided.